openhab/openhab-docs/_addons_bindings/zwave/doc/benext/tagreader_0_0.md

 ### Group 1: Association group 1

 Link devices to the tag reader
+This class can be used to link other devices to the tag reader.
+These devices also get the burglar frame send to them.
 This group supports 5 nodes.

 ## Technical Information